HKUST-KnowComp/FolkScope/src/recommendation/readme.md

 python preprocess.py
 ```

 This python script will generate six json files containing the graph and textual features for the eventualities and entities.
-Then we use the following scripts to generate the modified transE features for each paper, to capture both structural and textual features.
+Then we use the following scripts to generate the modified transE features to capture both structural and textual features.

 ```
 bash run_modified_transE.sh